Alabaster caramel coloured

 PROCESSING

 The caramel-coloured alabaster can be worked very quickly and easily by machine, but also very well by hand.
-Machining avoids 'damage' to the stone, which results in white patches.
-For processing with chisels, we particularly recommend claw chisels and flat or lettering chisels with a forged steel cutter head in combination with a wooden cutter.
+Machining avoids 'damage' to the stone, which manifests itself in white patches.
+For working with chisels, we particularly recommend claw chisels and flat or lettering chisels with mallethead made of forged steel in combination with a carver's mallet.
 This allows the stone to be worked gently.
-We do not recommend point chisels because the stone structure is destroyed too quickly and white spots appear when grinding and polishing.
+We do not recommend using point chisels because the stone structure is destroyed too quickly and white spots appear when grinding and polishing.
 Rasps and files are also suitable for processing.

 FURTHER INFORMATION

 Alabaster is a crystalline form of the mineral gypsum.
 Alabaster is extracted by mining nodules of different sizes that are found in the ground.
-Depending on where they are found, not only the size of the nodules varies, but also the colouring of the alabaster.
+Depending on where they are found, not only the size of the nodules varies, but also the colour of the alabaster.
 Iron oxide penetrating the stone from the outside can colour the stone pinkish to reddish, for example.
-In addition to transparent white, there is grey, light yellow, reddish, brown and almost black alabaster with white veins in some cases.
+In addition to the transparent white, there is grey, light yellow, reddish, brown and almost black alabaster with some white veins.

 Stone is a natural product.
 We endeavour to reproduce the appearance of our sculptural stones as accurately as possible in the illustrations so that the character of the stone can be recognised.
-Ultimately, each stone is a unique piece and the appearance may differ accordingly from the illustration.
+Ultimately, each stone is unique and the appearance may differ from the illustration.

 Here you will find interesting information on calculating the weight of a sculptor's stone.